nosas/blog/toonvision/classification/article.md

 </figure>

 The final visualization technique - *class activation maps* (CAM) - is useful for understanding which parts of an image led to a specific class prediction.
-This is helpful for debugging wrong predictions and understanding classification mistakes.
+This helps debug wrong predictions and understand classification mistakes.

 The technique involves scoring subsections of the image based on how much they activate a class's feature detectors.
 We take the average score across all feature maps to generate a heatmap of the image, where the hotter the pixel, the more activation of the predicted class.